akashveera/jenkins-k8s-terraform/README.md

 - IAM credentials with enough permissions to create resources in AWS and programmatic access keys.
 - AWS credentials set up locally with aws configure.
 - Create S3 bucket to store the Terraform state file.
+- Create a new git repository, So Jenkins need to access to this code to do the deployment for us.

 ## Installation
 To install and set up the project, follow these steps: